TritonDataCenter/manatee/docs/user-guide.md

 Each shard consists of 3 Manatee nodes, a primary(A), synchronous standby(B) and asynchronous standby(C) setup in a daisy chain.
-Nodes only gossip to other nodes thare are immediately adjacent.
+Nodes only gossip to other nodes that are immediately adjacent in the graph.
 Using node A as an example, it is only aware of the node directly in front of it (none) and the node directly behind it, B.

 [PostgreSQL Cascading
 replication](http://www.postgresql.org/docs/9.2/static/warm-standby.html#CASCADING-REPLICATION)